What’s the Difference Between a VA, PM, OBM and DOO?

 Who makes a good OBM or DOO?

-Ange and I discussed the personality types that the best online business managers and director of operations.
+Ange and I discussed the personality types that the best online business managers and directors of operations.
 Many business owners are looking to hire a certain personality type.
 It’s about fit, pace, attention to detail, communication… and most importantly … balancing the personality of the business owner, who is quite often the creative “visionary.”
 Quite often they require their applicants to submit their personality test results.

 The Kolbe A Index Test is the most popular among biz owners to signal out the best project manager types.
 It measures a person’s instinctive approach to creative problem solving and how he or she tackles challenges.
 The test breaks down the raw and natural way each person takes action in four ways: Fact Finder, Follow Thru, Quickstart and Implementor.

-(Click here to read my previous blog about other 4 personality tests to know for your next discovery call.
+(Click here to read my previous blog about the other 4 personality tests to know for your next discovery call.
 Because I want you to look smart!)

 Other key talents: